ilhamAdhim/moneytorq-legacy/README.md

 # MoneytorQ

 MoneytorQ is an open-source personal budgeting finance app with MIT license.
 Built with Next JS + Shadcn UI + Supabase.
 Currently, MoneytorQ only supports IDR (Indonesian Rupiahs) for the currency.
+Note: This repository is just a glimpse of how I technically make this product.
+It won't be updated as I have the main codebase on my private repo.
+Cheers =)

 ## Table of Contents